myles/mastodon-to-sqlite/README.md

 ## Authentication

 First you will need to create an application on your Mastodon server.
-You can find that on your Mastodon serer.
+You can find that on your Mastodon server.

 ```console
 foo@bar:~$ mastodon-to-sqlite auth